i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 SIG
-    The Ed25519 signature scheme (corresponding to SigType 7) with key-blinding.
+    The RedDSA signature scheme (corresponding to SigType 11) with key blinding.
     It has the following functions:

     DERIVE_PUBLIC(privkey)